Master of Orion II: Battle at Antares: Gameplay

-Master of Orion II is more complex than Master of Orion, incorporating some game mechanics from Master of Magic as well as new gameplay options.
+Master of Orion II is more complex than Master of Orion, incorporating game mechanics from Master of Magic as well as new gameplay options.
 Three new alien races have been added, and the option for players to design their own custom race.
 Instead of the one planet per star system found in Master of Orion there are now multiplanet star systems that can be shared with opponents.
 Food, and the need to balance it, is introduced into the economy.
 In tactical combat, spaceships can now turn direction and marines can board enemy ships.
 With the right technology, players can now destroy planets outright.
 Multiplayer mode includes one-on-one matches and games with up to eight players.

 Victory can be gained by military or diplomatic means.
 There are three routes to victory: conquer all opponents; be elected as the supreme leader of the galaxy; or make a successful assault against the Antaran homeworld.
 To be elected, a player needs two-thirds of the total votes, and each empire's votes are based on the population under its control.
 To seek out and defeat the Antarans, a player needs to carry the battle to the Antaran homeworld through a Dimensional Portal.
 Conquering the Orion star system does not automatically win the game, although doing so provides the powerful Avenger starship and several non-researchable Antaran technologies that make winning much easier.

 Master of Orion II provides 13 pre-defined playable races, three of which are additions to those available in Master of Orion.
 The game also allows players to create custom races, and a group of enthusiasts regard race design as a crucial element of strategy.
 Each player starts with ten "picks" (race design points).
 Choosing advantageous traits reduces the number of picks available, while choosing disadvantages increases them, but players cannot choose more than ten picks' worth of disadvantages.
 Most of the options are major or minor advantages and minor disadvantages in farming, industry, research, population growth, money, space combat, espionage and ground combat.
 The race design system also offers "special abilities" that have various effects on various aspects of their effectiveness.

 The player chooses the empire's form of government, which has almost as much influence on how it performs as the choices described above, but the "best" governments cost a lot of picks.
 Dictatorships are the most common governments for the pre-defined races, costing no picks while providing appropriately minor bonuses and penalties.
 Democracy provides major advantages in research and wealth generation, but is the most vulnerable to spying and sabotage.
 Democracies also cannot annihilate conquered aliens, but do have the fastest assimilation rate.
 Unification governments provide advantages in farming and industrial output and defense against espionage, but do not benefit from morale and assimilate conquered aliens at the slowest rate.
 Feudalism provides a large reduction in spaceship construction costs, but suffers from very slow research.
 The Race Customization screen treats Feudalism as a significant disadvantage.
 Each government can be upgraded once by research.